ur-cs-courses/course-project-catch-up/docs/design/usecases/USECASES.md

 ### Team Contributions:

-Sofia Dimotsi - Usecases 1, 2, 3
+Sofia Dimotsi - I asked for advice from my teammates on how the expected diagram of usecases 1, 2 and 3 should be and then proceed on creating the puml files for each usecase.

 Israa Draz - Usecase 4, 5, 6